 Once adopted by City Council, the Brooks Area Regional Center Plan becomes a component of the City's SA Tomorrow Comprehensive Plan.
 Previously adopted neighborhood, community, and sector land use plans that are contained within or partially overlap the Brooks Area Regional Center Plan - Highlands Community Plan (2002), South Central San Antonio Community Plan (2005) - are identified as a foundational part of the Brooks Area Regional Center Plan.
-However, where a previous plan and the Brooks Area Regional Center Plan have conflicting land use designations within the adopted boundary of the Brooks Area Regional Center Plan will be plan of reference.
-Similarly, where a previous plan and the Brooks Area Regional Center Plan have conflicting policies or priorities within the adopted boundary of the Brooks Area Regional Center Plan, the Sub-Area Plan will be Plan will be City policy.
+However, where a previous plan and the Brooks Area Regional Center Plan have conflicting land use designations within the adopted boundary of the Brooks Area Regional Center Plan have conflicting policies or priorities within the adopted boundary of the Brooks Area Regional Center Plan have conflicting policies or priorities within the adopted boundary of the Brooks Area Regional Center Plan, the Sub-Area Plan will be City policy.